 Not sure what to put on a baby registry?
 The list below includes all of the items that I used regularly within the first 6 months and recommend having for your baby.
-I will regularly update this list throughout the first year of life!
-Below, I will note which items that I recommend having multiples of for all of those spit-ups, blow-outs, or just for your own convenience.
+Below, I will note which items I recommend having multiples of for all of those spit-ups, blow-outs, or just for your own convenience.
 You do not need to purchase them all at once.
 Instead, find what works best for you, your baby, and your budget!

 The names of the brands and styles that I purchased will be linked, just because they are ones that I love!
 My nursery theme was tropical and leafy, so you may notice that trend throughout some of these products.
 These recommendations are a great place to start.
 Feel free to find other brands that catch your eye, fit your style better, or choose from my favorites!

 My husband and I used Amazon to create our registry.
 The link was easy to share with our family and friends.
 I also really appreciated how organized their registry was.
 (They also give you a free gift after you register with them and the first purchase of at least $10 is made!)